turingschool/backend-curriculum-site/module2/projects/relational_rails.md

 In these stories, we will refer to the "one" side of the relationship as the "parent" and the "many" side of the relationship as the "children/child".
 In the Pets/Shelters example, Shelter would be the Parent and Pets would be the Children.

-Each user story will focus on one of the following:

-#### ActiveRecord

-#### CRUD Functionality

 Children can be associated to the Parent.
 Children belong to a parent.
 Anywhere you see `child_table_name` think `pets` from our Pets and Shelters example.

-#### Usability
+Each user story will focus on one of the following:

+**ActiveRecord**

+**CRUD Functionality**

-Users should be able to use the site easily.
+**Usability**: Users should be able to use the site easily.
 This means making sure there are links/buttons to reach all parts of the site and the styling/layout is sensible.

-#### Iteration 1
+### Iteration 1

 ##### CRUD